 By Millie from Yucaipa, CA

 Yes, peanut butter is fine for dogs.
-As long as (as some pf these people have said) the dog has no allergies to it or its ingredients.
+As long as (as some of these people have said) the dog has no allergies to it or its ingredients.
 Also I wouldn't give him a whole lot of it.
-I used to have a golden retriever and he got no more than one full teaspoon a day.
+I used to have a Golden Retriever and he got no more than one full teaspoon a day.
 I used it to give him his arthritis and vitamin pills.
-I now have 2 dachsies and they each get no more than 1/4 teaspoon a day.
+I now have 2 Dachsies and they each get no more than 1/4 teaspoon a day.
 But for them it's not every day since they take their pills easily without it.
 I use it as an "extra special" treat.

 You didn't ask, but I'll say I also give it to my cat, no more than 1/8 teaspoon a day.
 Again, for my cat it's only used as an "extra special" treat.